Phatskool/Quantcast-Google-Analytics-Compliance/README.md

 # Quantcast - Google Analytics Compliance
- Make Quantcast GDPR Compliant using Google Analytics
+ Make Quantcast GDPR Compliant using Google Analytics For details please keep scrolling

+  # Installation Instructions:

+After you set up Quantcast Choice and integrated the generated Universal Tag to your website, you can add my script, changing UA-XXXXXXXX-X to your Analytics ID.
+The script can easily be edited, to check if specific consent have been given, in order to run any script you want, simply by replacing the insertAnalyticsJs function to a function/code of your choice.

+# Why Quantcast is not enough

   Just to keep you up-to-date, in order for a site to be GDPR compliant, if a user has not given direct consent to use his data (geolocation - personalization etc), you are not allowed to collect such data.